raosp123/Distributed-Cafe-Loyalty-System/README.md

     1. Using your terminal or docker desktop (unfamiliar with this), start the container

+       Enter the 'Distributed-Cafe-Loyalty-System/postgres/' directory before running any commands.
+Docker compose is based heavily on what directory it belongs in and even names its containers based on the folder.

        Simply running `docker-compose up -d` or `docker compose up -d` based on your version will start the container

        `docker compose down` or `docker-compose down` will shut down the container

-       It matter what folder the docker compose file is in.
-If you move it around the command might not work correctly
+       It matters what folder the docker compose file is in.
+If you move it around the command might not work correctly.
+       If you were in the correct folder, you should see a 'PGDATA' folder created in the postgres folder you ran the command from

-    2. Checking your container is running correctly
+    3. Checking your container is running correctly

        if you run `docker container ls` you should see something like